deanwampler/spark-scala-tutorial/Tutorial.markdown

 For the "script" files, i.e., those use the naming convention `*-script.scala`, they are designed to be run in the Spark Shell, which we have simulated with our configuration of SBT.

-To run these scripts, use the `sbt console` command discussed below.
-Or, download the [Spark 2.2.0 distribution](https://www.apache.org/dyn/closer.lua/spark/spark-2.3.0/spark-2.3.0-bin-hadoop2.7.tgz), expand it somewhere, and start the `$SPARK_HOME/bin/spark-shell`.
+To run these scripts, use the `sbt console` command discussed in the **SBT** section below or the equivalent within your IDE.
+It's not sufficient to just run a "generic" Scala REPL (interpreter), because you need the libraries and expressions setup as part of the SBT project for the console.

+Or you can download the [Spark 2.2.0 distribution](https://www.apache.org/dyn/closer.lua/spark/spark-2.3.0/spark-2.3.0-bin-hadoop2.7.tgz), expand it somewhere, and start the `$SPARK_HOME/bin/spark-shell` (use this project's working directory as your starting point).
 Then load the script file as follows at the `scala>` prompt:

 ```scala
 scala> :load src/main/scala/sparktutorial/Intro1-script.scala